Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 where $M_t^f$ is a martingale.
 By taking expectation we see that

 and (\ref{semgen}) follows.
-In fact, this procedure of solving suitable stochastic differential equations yields a systematic way of associating a diffusion process $X_t^x$ to any operator $L$ as above.
-Indeed, the resulting process is completely characterized by the fact that for any $f$ the martingale
+In connection with this remarkable correspondence between a diffusion operator $L$ and a diffusion process $X_t^x$ induced by stochastic differential equations, we add the following comments: \begin{enumerate} \item The resulting process is completely characterized by the fact that for any $f$ the martingale

 has quadratic variation given by